By Cassie Bailey | Published: August 7, 2025 | Updated: April 15, 2026

 What: Tour the family-run Martelli pasta factory, where they’ve been making four shapes of pasta since 1920.
 You’ll learn to make authentic Italian pasta in the kitchen of a countryside wine estate.

-Cool factor: Chow down on a three-course meal, paired with a tasting of five local Tuscan wines.
+Cool factor: Enjoy a three-course meal, paired with a tasting of five local Tuscan wines.

 Find it in: Livorno (Florence), Italy

-What: Take a guided tour through two of the amazing towns along Italy’s Ligurian coast.
+What: Take a guided tour through two of the amazing towns along Italy’s Ligurian coast on Florence shore tours.
 You’ll see the historic sights of Portovenere and taste a few of the local delicacies (including bruschetta, salami, wine and pesto) in Monterosso al Mare, which is one of the five villages of Cinque Terre.

 Cool factor: Picturesque views and photo ops of the coastline from a motorboat that will take you from Portovenere to Monterosso al Mare.